Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I'm analyzing my mistakes.

 ==February 21st, 2024==
 This day does not differ much from yesterday.
+Though I can't find any time to work on my diploma project and exams, I'm really worried about this.

+An attempt to make a quick gratitude:
+- thanks to Mikhail for helping his father;
+- for doing legs workout today;
+- for trying hard to be better.